nevesnunes/blog/_posts/2021-01-31-Side-Channel-Statistical-Analysis.markdown

 Our main focus is to find data points that differ significantly from others, i.e. **outliers**.

-I'll describe some approaches for these type of datasets, considering the trade-offs of each approach.
+I'll describe some approaches for these types of datasets, considering the trade-offs of each approach.

 # Eyeballing